WojciechMula/recovercr3/README.rst

     atom name = b'mdat', size = 24083046

 The first chunk has name "ftyp" and last "mdat".
 And this is the default
-setting: once a program reaches "mdat" chunk, it assumes there are no more chunks.
+setting: once the program reaches "mdat" chunk, it assumes there are no more chunks.

-With the program argument ``--lastchunk=name`` we may tell the program to use given "name" as the terminating chunk.
-I guess that name would depend on camera.
+With the argument ``--lastchunk=name`` we may choose another name of the terminating chunk.
+I guess that the name would depend on the camera type.

 For example::

-    $ recovercr3 --dump 64MB.dump --outdir recovered --lastchunk=name
+    $ recovercr3 --input 64MB.dump --outdir recovered --lastchunk=name

-Alternatively, we may force the program to always output fixed number of chunks.
+Alternatively, we may force the program to always output a fixed number of chunks.

 For example::

-    $ recovercr3 --dump 64MB.dump --outdir recovered --maxchunks=7
+    $ recovercr3 --input 64MB.dump --outdir recovered --maxchunks=7

 Pass option ``--verbose`` (or ``-v``) to the program, it will display details of chunks.
 If chunk names become crazy and theirs sizes are also absurdly big, probably they contain garbage.

-Please also note that too large files (with extra chunks) may not be properly opened.
-A sample too-large file was checked in the following program:
+Please also note that too large files (with extra chunks) may not be properly opened, even if they contain valid RAW file inside.
+A sample too-large file was checked in the following programs:

 - Lightroom: can't open
 - Photoshop: can't open